-- Lockout of Protection (LO): This command is used to provide operator a tool for temporarily disabling access to the protection transport entity. - Manual switch (MS): This command is used to provide operator a tool for temporarily switching normal traffic to working transport entity (MS-W) or protection transport entity (MS-P), unless a higher priority switch request (i.e., LP, FS, or SF) is in effect. - Forced switch (FS): This command is used to provide operator a tool for temporarily switching normal traffic from working transport entity to protection transport entity, unless a higher priority switch request (i.e., LP) is in effect. - Exercise (EXER): Exercise is a command to test if the APS communication is operating correctly.
-The signal is chosen so as not to modify the selector. - Clear: This command between management and local protection process is not a request sent by APS to other endpoints.
+- o Lockout of Protection (LO): This command is used to provide operator a tool for temporarily disabling access to the protection transport entity. - o Manual switch (MS): This command is used to provide operator a tool for temporarily switching normal traffic to working transport entity (Manual Switch to Working transport entity (MS-W)) or protection transport entity (Manual Switch to Protection transport entity (MS-P)), unless a higher priority switch request (i.e., LO, FS, or SF) is in effect. - o Forced switch (FS): This command is used to provide operator a tool for temporarily switching normal traffic from working transport entity to protection transport entity, unless a higher priority switch request (i.e., LO or SF-P is in effect. - o Exercise (EXER): Exercise is a command to test if the APS communication is operating correctly.
+The EXER command SHALL NOT affect the state of the protection selector and bridge. - o Clear: This command between management and local protection process is not a request sent by APS to other endpoints.
 It is used to clear the active near end external command or WTR state.